Python-Markdown/markdown/docs/extensions/api.md

 used to work with the text just before output.
 Usually, they are used to add back sections that were extracted in a preprocessor, fix up outgoing encodings, or wrap the whole document.

-Postprocessors inherit from `markdown.postprocessors.Postprocessor` and implement a `run` method which takes a single parameter `text`, the entire HTML document as a single Unicode string.  `run` should return a single Unicode string ready for output.
+Postprocessors inherit from [`markdown.postprocessors.Postprocessor`][markdown.postprocessors.Postprocessor] and implement a [`run`][markdown.postprocessors.Postprocessor.run] method which takes a single parameter `text`, the entire HTML document as a single Unicode string.  `run` should return a single Unicode string ready for output.
 Note that preprocessors use a list of lines while postprocessors use a single multi-line string.

 #### Example